celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 [Validator elections](../celo-codebase/protocol/proof-of-stake/validator-elections.md) are held every epoch (approximately once per day).
 All 100 slots are available at each election.
 Validators are selected [in proportion](../celo-codebase/protocol/proof-of-stake/validator-elections.md#Running-the-Election) to votes received for each Validator Group.

-If you hold Celo Gold (or are a beneficiary of a [`ReleaseGold` contract](release-gold.md) that allows voting), you can vote for Validator Groups.
+If you hold Celo Gold, or are a beneficiary of a [`ReleaseGold` contract](release-gold.md) that allows voting, you can vote for Validator Groups.
 A single account can split their LockedGold balance to have outstanding votes for up to 10 groups.

 Celo Gold that you lock and use to vote for a group that elects one or more validators receives [epoch rewards](../celo-codebase/protocol/proof-of-stake/epoch-rewards.md) every epoch (approximately every day) once the community passes a governance proposal enabling rewards.
 The initial level of rewards is anticipated to be around 6% per annum equivalent (but is subject to change).